 There are three types of teaching opportunities available to graduate students in the Department of Philosophy:

-• Projects in Teaching Philosophy (PHIL 717): students receive course credit for assisting faculty in large lecture classes,
+- PHIL 717: Projects in Teaching Philosophy: students receive course credit for assisting faculty in large lecture classes.

-• Instructional Student Assistant (ISA) Positions: students assist professors for remuneration
+- Instructional Student Assistant (ISA) Positions: students assist professors with class management (managing assignments, grading, tutoring, or facilitating group discussions) for pay.

-• Graduate Teaching Associateships (GTAs): students teach their own courses.
+- Graduate Teaching Associateships (GTAs): students teach their own introductory-level courses.

 Students can access the PHIL 896 packet.
 We highly recommend that students review this document in order to better acquaint themselves with the structure of the exam.